bola-de-gude-12/docs/Continia Document Capture/Business functionality/Documents and templates/Working with templates.md

 Master templates aren't linked to any vendors, but they're used as a basis for the creation of vendor templates.
 When a document is imported from a vendor with no associated template (typically when you receive a document from a vendor for the first time), Document Capture automatically creates a template for the vendor during field recognition by copying one of the master templates assigned to the **PURCHASE** category.
 The copied master template then becomes a source template that's associated specifically with this vendor – a vendor template.

-However, you can customize the template if some of the default fields aren't exactly right for you.
+However, you can customize the template if the default fields don't meet your needs.
 If you choose to customize the vendor template, for example by adding or removing fields, your changes only apply to this particular template and this particular vendor.
 For more information, see [Managing template fields](@DC-241) and [Setting up new template fields](@DC-19).

 You may also want to edit the master template.
 For example, if there are fields that should be captured in all or most of your documents, it's a good idea to add these fields to the master template, so that you don't have to add them manually to each individual vendor template.
 For details on how to edit the master template, see [To configure master templates](#to-configure-master-templates) below.

+>[!NOTE]
+>If you don't have any master templates, import the configuration files via the **Set Up Document Capture** assisted guide (online) or from the installation package.

 ## To configure master templates